• Skip to primary navigation

 If you are in the market for a new logo design or even a redesign, you may feel OVERWHELMED.

-I’m sure you’ve done your research and saved a TON of logos you really love.
-Pinterest makes this super easy, right?
+I'm sure you've done your research and saved a bunch of logos you really love.
+Pinterest and Google makes this super easy, right?

 What next?

-To figure out what design style is right for you, these are the 4 most important aspects to talk over:
+To figure out what design style is right for you, there are 4 important aspects to talk over:

 1. FONT STYLE